 Council is required to have a Trade Waste Policy.

-The policy sets out how Council will regulate liquid trade waste discharges to its sewerage system and is concerned with the approval, monitoring and enforcement processes and the levying of liquid trade waste fees and charges.
+The policy sets out how Council regulates liquid trade waste discharges to its sewerage system.
+The policy details the approval, monitoring, enforcement processes and the levying of liquid trade waste fees and charges.

-Council's management of liquid trade waste is overseen by the NSW Department of Primary Industries, Water Section (DPI – Water) in accordance with the Liquid Trade Waste Regulation Guidelines – April 2009.
+Council's management of liquid trade waste is overseen by the NSW Department of Industry, Water Section (DOI – Water) in accordance with the Liquid Trade Waste Regulation Guidelines – April 2009.

 How do I get approval to discharge liquid trade waste?

-To gain approval from Council to discharge liquid trade waste an application form must be lodged.
+To gain approval from Council to discharge liquid trade waste an application form must be lodged to AlburyCity including any extra information as required on the form (eg plans, diagrams).

-AlburyCity has two types of forms and these are dependent upon your type of business.
+AlburyCity has two types of applications which are dependent upon your type of business.

 - Trade waste Category A, B or S application form